Is there a future for corded window coverings?

 Window coverings have long been a staple in homes, providing privacy, light control, and aesthetic appeal.
 However, what many may not realize is that these seemingly harmless household items can pose serious safety risks, especially to children.

-- There were more than 200 incidents involving children up to 8 years old due to strangulation hazards from window covering cords during a 13-year period from January 2009 through December 2021.
+- There were more than 200 incidents involving children up to 8 years old due to strangulation hazards from window covering cords during 13 years from January 2009 through December 2021.
 A child died in 48% of those incidents.

-The new rule demanded the custom window covering industry to completely eliminate the use of any products with free hanging cords, free hanging tilt cords, inner cords and multiple cord connectors on all made-to-order window treatment products.
+The new rule demanded the custom window covering industry eliminate the use of any products with free-hanging cords, free-hanging tilt cords, inner cords, and multiple cord connectors on all made-to-order window treatment products.

-The Window Covering Manufacturers Association filed a lawsuit on November 30, 2023 challenging the CPSC’s rule.
-Their reasoning is based in the fact that there has been a substantives effort by the industry to advance child safety.
+The Window Covering Manufacturers Association filed a lawsuit on November 30, 2023, challenging the CPSC’s rule.
+Their reasoning is based on the fact that there has been a substantive effort by the industry to advance child safety.
 Which has proven to give results.
-WCMA argues that the CPSC has overlooked the voluntary standards the window covering industry has taken on and the effects coming from that.
+WCMA argues that the CPSC has overlooked the voluntary standards the window-covering industry has taken on and the effects coming from that.

 U.S. Court of Appeals Vacates the CPSC Rule